Introduction

 The Swan bands are a group of molecular spectral features, occurring mainly in the blue-green region of the visible spectrum.
 Today the bands are well understood to originate from the emission of light from two specific electronically excited energy states of the diatomic carbon molecule, which is also called dicarbon or C2.

-But back in the mid-19th century, when these bands were originally observed, it was an entirely different story…
+But back in the mid-19th century, when these bands were first observed, it was an entirely different story…

 These strange emissions were first discovered by the Scottish physicist William Swan in 1856, and the exact nature of the chemical species producing the bands was far from clear.
 This spectroscopic puzzle led to a fascinating and prolonged scientific debate that lasted well over 40 years, with arguments and counter-arguments proposing different hypotheses along the way.
 Today, they are still known as the Swan Bands in honour of Swan’s original discovery and his efforts in this nascent field of emission spectroscopy.